DHTMLX/gantt-docs/data/desktop/how_to.md

 }
 ~~~

-https://snippet.dhtmlx.com/55uy7ibo Gantt.
-Multiline text in Grid cells and Timeline
+{{editor	https://snippet.dhtmlx.com/55uy7ibo	Gantt.
+Multiline text in Grid cells and Timeline}}

-https://snippet.dhtmlx.com/bwil9sxs Gantt.
-Multiline text in cells of a Grid column
+{{editor	https://snippet.dhtmlx.com/bwil9sxs	Gantt.
+Multiline text in cells of a Grid column}}

 ## How to add a custom column in the grid

-To add a custom column, you need to modify the gantt.config.columns parameter.
+To add a custom column, you need to modify the [gantt.config.columns](api/gantt_columns_config.md) parameter.
 If you specify the name parameter, Gantt will return the value of the task property with the same name.
-You can also use the template function to return any custom date or HTML elements.
+You can also use the [template()](desktop/specifying_columns.md#datamappingandtemplates) function to return any custom date or HTML elements.

 ~~~js
 gantt.config.columns = [